This is a casting of Alice in Wonderland mixed up in some concentric steampunk brass gears.

 This figure is cast from a silicon bronze that contains 95% Cu, 4% Si, 1% Mn.
 The embedded gears and base are cast from a yellow brass that includes 63% copper, 1% lead, and various amounts of zinc and tin.

 So, you would like to know the story of this bronze piece?
 Come, pull up a chair and let’s sit beside the fire and get comfortable.
 I’ll see what I can do to find a mug of warm cider for us, what with the snow falling outside.
-Sadly, I don’t often get asked to tell stories, except for the time that the tooth troll came to visit when I was a child and stole my rotten teeth, but we can perhaps leave that story for another day.
+Sadly, I don’t often get asked to tell stories any more.
+But, there was this one time that the tooth troll came to visit when I was a child and stole my rotten teeth, but we can perhaps leave that story for another day.

 It turn out that rotten mistreated teeth actually have value.
 You wouldn’t expect this, but it is true.
 The ones that are not too badly decayed can be turned into gold, the marginally decayed become silver, and the really bad teeth become next to worthless bronze.

-Now there was this young girl who happened to catch the tooth troll stealing her teeth one night.
+Now there once was this young girl who happened to catch the tooth troll stealing her teeth one night.
 Being terribly angry about this she followed him back to his secret mountain in Wonderland.
 It was a torturous trip, what with the tooth troll being somewhat fat and magical.
 The girl’s name was Alice and she was most upset because, you see, she didn’t think she was naughty.
+She didn’t think that the tooth troll should be stealing her rotten teeth.
 She thought she was absolutely truthful and never told lies.

 The tooth troll, however, rarely made mistakes.
 Now he was fat and mostly inattentive to details, but he had this special list of those who were naughty and not naughty.
-His minions typically scoured the land and secretly discovered all the naughty things that children did.
+His minions spent their time scouring the land and secretly discovered all the naughty things that children did.
 They were quite careful in recording the really naughty children in the list.
 And sadly, Alice’s name had ended up on the list.
 She had taken a cookie once from the cookie jar and lied about it to her parents.

-Alice was buffeted and tossed as she hung on, but unfortunately the turbulence was too great and she had to let go of the troll’s waistcoat shortly before he reached his mountain.
+Alice was buffeted and tossed as she hung on, and near the end of the journey the turbulence was so great that she had to let go of the troll’s waistcoat shortly before he reached his mountain.
 Alice fell, tumbling through the sky, but fortunately landed in a great haystack that was soft and marshmallowly.
 She didn’t quite know what marshmallowy meant, but it seemed appropriate particularly as she pushed her way out of the haystack to stand up.

 Alice could see the tooth troll vanishing in the distance as he sped away to his mountain.
 She wondered just how she was going to follow, when just then she spied a curious tin man coming down the road nearby.
 He was quite odd in that he squeaked and groaned, but somehow he still managed to put one foot in front of the other.
 Alice approached this tin man saying “Wait, wait,” and he turned to look at her.